ExoMol/lida-web/README.rst

 at all documented, but hopefully I'll get back to it.
 If there are any questions, I'm happy to provide guidance.

+The ``app_site.urls`` and ``app_site.views`` are split between the html and ajax views/urls, one defining endpoints for html and serving html content, the other defining endpoints for ajax requests and serving ajax data to the datatables.net.

 Data model
 ==========